h0tcatSub/Vector76/README_EN.md

 - If you want to do it on the mainnet, you need a mainnet wallet and node.

+Also, in order to call the command using subprocess, please put ``bitcoin-cli`` in the same location as the src directory or include it in the PATH.

 ```
-usage: vector76.py [-h] [--is_testnet IS_TESTNET] [--fee FEE] [--last_txid LAST_TXID]
+usage: vector76.py [-h] [--is_testnet IS_TESTNET] from_wifkey send_to attacker_address amount_of_coins
-                   node_host node_port username password attacker_signkey victim_address attacker_address amount_of_coins

-How To Use vector76
+How To use vector76

 positional arguments:
-  node_host             Blockchain Node Host
-  node_port             Blockchain Node Port
-  username              Your BTC node username
-  password              Your BTC node password
-  attacker_signkey      The attacker has the WIF format private key of the first address (this is used to sign the transaction)
-  victim_address        Victim address.
+  from_wifkey           Fake send btc from wif key.
+  send_to               Fake send btc to address.
   attacker_address      Address held by attacker to receive refund (Please prepare an address that is different from the address that can be generated
-                        with the private key specified in the first place.)
   amount_of_coins       Amount of coins sent.
-(Enter in BTC units)
+(Enter in BTC units) The maximum amount delayed will vary depending on send_from.

 options:
   -h, --help            show this help message and exit
-  --is_testnet IS_TESTNET
+  --is_testnet IS_TESTNET, -test IS_TESTNET
-                        testnet flag (Default=True)
+                        Testnet flag (Default=True)
-  --fee FEE             BTC send fee.
-(Default=0.00015)
-  --last_txid LAST_TXID, -txid LAST_TXID
-                        Last txid (address of attacker_signkey)
 ```

 During the attack,